CONFERENCE KEY DATES

 June 15th – Notification of the acceptance

 July 15th – Deadline for Early Bird conference registration

 July 15th – Deadline for handout submission

 September 20th – Conference opening

-As in previous years, the Bologna conference will be organized around an opportunity for participants to be immersed in a unique live teamwork experience recently renamed, Open Assist.
+As in previous years, the Gothenburg conference will be organized around an opportunity for participants to be immersed in a unique live teamwork experience recently renamed, Open Assist.
 This important centrepiece, which runs throughout our conference, provides an exciting opportunity for teams of participants to engage directly with senior management representing a real organization (client).
 The objective for the teams is to respond to the organization’s (client’s) Request For Proposals (RFP) to outline an approach for resolving a current problem the organization is facing and/or to identify and take advantage of opportunities to perform and produce “even better” results.

 Through the Open Assist process the client organization receives real value for their participation, as measured by their immediate feedback at the end of the process and also, importantly, one year later.
 Participant teams gain valuable knowledge and actual experience, working on a diverse multinational team, as they interact directly with, present to and get feedback from a senior management team, all in a “safe”, supportive, constructive environment of learning, sharing and enriching each participant’s experience and ability to grow their professional network.